shortmr/CANOpenRobotController/doc/M1_SRALAB/SSNR2023/Day1.md

 10. When you are finished, press ctrl + C on the terminal window to end the program

 ## Customize haptic feedback

+<ins>Goal:</ins> to explore different types of haptic feedback typically used in motor learning experiments

+Instead of the simple spring used in the previous section, try to implement more meaningful form of haptic feedback (e.g., assist-as-needed, error augmentation, random disturbances).
+Follow these instructions:

 1. Open your C++ editor (CLion or Visual Studio) and navigate to MultiRobotInteraction.cpp within ~\catkin_ws\src\multi_robot_interaction\src
 2. Read through the code in the section defining the *spring_interaction_tracking* mode (Lines 157-166)
 ```cpp